anushka-DS/Hypothesis-Testing/README.md

 When evaluating a hypothesis, we need to account for both the variability in your sample and how large your sample is.

+Hypothesis testing is an essential procedure in statistics.
+A hypothesis test evaluates two mutually exclusive statements about a population to determine which statement is best supported by the sample data.
+When we say that a finding is statistically significant, it's thanks to a hypothesis test.

 **What are the six steps of hypothesis testing?**

 **Step 1:** Specify the Null Hypothesis.